-- Property: no segment can be illegal.

-- A segment is illegal if: min α,<min β,
+- Property: no segment can be illegal. - A segment is illegal if:

-- o If e is an illegal edge, then it is possible to swap the triangles to get a Delaunay triangulation.
+If e is an illegal edge, then it is possible to swap the triangles to get a Delaunay triangulation.s

 - Some papers exploit a Delaunay triangulation to route sensors towards a position contributing to a complete coverage. - There are several algorithms to compute a Delaunay triangulation -> Possible lesson - The Voronoi Diagram can be computed as dual construction of the Delaunay triangulation. - Otherwise...